-Marj Kleinman is a visual storyteller and the creator of Stoop Stories.
+Marj Kleinman is the creator, producer, and photographer of Stoop Stories.
 A lifelong Brooklynite, residing in her childhood brownstone, she has years of stoop-sitting under her belt.
 This symbol of Brooklyn culture became both her refuge and muse, especially in times of crisis.
-Before focusing on photography, Kleinman was a children’s educational media producer, creating award-winning games and activities for kids, families, and teachers at PBS Kids, Sesame Workshop, Scholastic, and Noggin.
+Before focusing on photography, Marj was a children’s educational media producer, creating award-winning games and activities for kids, families, and teachers at PBS Kids, Sesame Workshop, Scholastic, and Noggin.
 She was also a contributing writer/photographer for Toca Boca Magazine, exploring the power of play and creativity in childhood.
-Her work has been featured in the New York Times, Time Out New York, PIX11, PBS Parents, and Scary Mommy.
-Kleinman holds an M.A. in educational psychology from New York University and a B.S. in theater management from Emerson College.
+Her work has been featured in The New York Times, Time Out New York, PIX11, PBS Parents, and Scary Mommy.
+Marj holds an M.A. in Educational Psychology from New York University and a B.S. in Theater Management from Emerson College.

 Lara Weinberg is the co-producer and editorial director of Stoop Stories.
 She is a pun-loving wordsmith and communications consultant with eclectic experience in entertainment, marketing, and media.
-Born and bred in New York City, Weinberg studied literature and rhetoric at SUNY-Binghamton and went on to associate produce “The Writing Code”—a critically acclaimed, three-part PBS series on the origin, history, and art of writing.
-She is the former managing director of MGTN, a nonprofit leadership and career transition organization, and was the director of sales and business development for ShadowTV.
-In May 2020, despite being stoop-less in the city, this ground-floor apartment dweller was enlisted to create content for and co-produce Stoop Stories.
-Channeling her COVID-19 blues into heartfelt storytelling, Weinberg is proud to edit prose, contribute original pieces, and craft stories that honor her fellow New Yorkers.
+Born and bred in NYC, Lara studied Literature & Rhetoric at SUNY-Binghamton and went on to associate produce “The Writing Code”—a critically acclaimed, three-part PBS series on the origin, history, and art of writing.
+She is the former managing director of Mission Getting to Next, a nonprofit leadership and career transition organization, and was the Director of Sales and Business Development for ShadowTV.
+In May 2020, despite being stoopless in the city, this ground-floor apartment dweller was enlisted to create content for and co-produce Stoop Stories.
+Channeling her COVID blues into heartfelt storytelling, Lara is proud to edit prose, contribute original pieces, and craft stories that honor her fellow New Yorkers.